khumph/thesis/thesis-strategy.md

 - [ ] reward depending on previous stage
 - [ ] apply to real data with transitions

+two meetings monday and thursday pretty much just status report, if I'm still working on stuff or don't have anything to go over, I'll cancel

 # possible tasks
-Add some additional interacting variables actually make plots based off predicted versus actual for last time point? second pass Q learning and A learning paper
+Add some additional interacting variables actually make plots based off predicted versus actual for last time point?

 # possibilities
-## split into two projects
-### 1. an investigation into high dimensional data in a generic smart
+### 1. investigation into high dimensional data in a generic smart
 - several treatments, subgroups, re-randomize nonresponders
 - just one continuous outcome (e.g. weight lost)
 - easier to make misspecified models?
 _I feel like knowing what to do with high dimensional data or how to identify subgroups is less interesting in our setting because it's not a design anyone actually uses_

 ### 2. Picking dose based on survival outcome
-- make setup more realistic (see below)
+- [x] make setup more realistic (see below)
 - show that it works across different parameterizations then incorporate high dimensions, subgroups